jknightlab/TAPS-pipeline/README.md

 ```
 ./
  |-- 0_merge-fastq.sh				Merges sequencing data from different lanes for the same sample into a single FASTQ file.
  |-- 1_trim-galore.sh				Adapter trimming and read clipping with TrimGalore! (i.e. cutadapt, followed by FastQC quality assessment)
  |-- 2_bwa-mem.sh				Alignment of reads to the reference genome using bwa mem
  |-- 3_sort_and_markdup.sh			Quality filtering and sorting of mapped reads with samtools, followed by marking of duplicated reads by picard
  |-- 4_mbias-plot.sh				Methylation bias assessment with methylDackel (used to define read clipping parameters)
  |-- 5_methyl-dackel.sh				Calling of methylation events using methylDackel
  |-- 6_make-bigwig.sh				Creates bigWig files based on the bedGraph outpurs from methylDackel
  |-- 7_get-mapping-stats.sh			Computes summary statistics for the performance of the BWA MEM alignment step (e.g. insert sizes, mapping rates, and genome coverage)
- `-- 8_remove-problematic-regions.sh	Removes CpGs overlapping centromeres, gaps, ENCODE blacklisted regions, repetitive regions (repeatMAsker) and common SNPs from methylKit files
+ `-- 8_filter-and-flip-methylation-calls.sh	Flips methylation calls to match TAPS chemistry and removes CpGs overlapping centromeres, gaps, ENCODE blacklisted regions, repetitive regions (repeatMAsker) and common SNPs from methylKit files
 ```